d-e-s-o/ssh-gpg-agent/README.md

 - It is no longer necessary to `ssh-add` keys to an agent, which is just an opaque second-tier key management mechanism that often is a source of confusion and/or its involvement simply forgotten
-- The agent is effectively stateless: private keys are never cached and decrypted for every authentication request; while in the current implementation public keys are cached that does not have to be the case and poses no security concern (note that a `gpg-agent` being used will still be stateful, but this agent does not introduce additional state to manage)
+- The agent is stateless: public keys are loaded on demand; private keys are never cached and instead decrypted for every authentication request (note that a `gpg-agent` being used will still be stateful, but this agent does not introduce additional state to manage)
 - When used in conjunction with a smart card that stores the GnuPG identity's key, physically removing the card is enough to prevent further usage SSH keys managed through the agent